akarve/bip-keychain/pre-bips/steganographic-seeds.md

 1. The ability to generate, with no electronics, a cryptographically strong seed that will later work with many hardware wallets.

-1. Moore's-law-resistant mnemonics with far more than 256 bits of entropy.
+1. Moore's-law-resistant mnemonics that encode far more than 256 bits of entropy.

-    > Although 257 bits begins to exceed today's ECDSA private keys,
+    > Although more than 256 bits of entropy exceeds today's ECDSA private keys,
     > it rightfully leaves the door open for stronger keys in the future
     > and further permits repurposing of today's mnemonics for tomorrow's larger
     > keys.

 **As result, Bitcoin users seeking to evade oppressive governments and other attackers have fewer defenses than the protocol naturally affords.**